Lidiamasso/DAM19-1/README.md

 ## Source code files
 ./Assignment1_DAM19.md: contains the findings and the result to the exercices

+./table1.png: it's the picture I use for the jupyter notebook cover.

+./table2.png: it's the picture I use for the jupyter notebook cover.

-./Screenshot.png: it's the picture I use for the jupyter notebook cover.
+./chart.png: it's the picture I use for the jupyter notebook cover.

-. /August_Sept raw_data DAM19.xlsx: contains an spreadsheet with the raw data transformed and clean to be analize.
+. /August_Sept_analysis.xlsx: contains an spreadsheet with the raw data transformed and clean to be analize.
 We have added two pivot tables to get insights from the data from the web.

 ./2018_09_18452212_log.json : contains the raw data from the September log